 Ambler is a somewhat small borough located in the state of Pennsylvania.
-With a population of 6,505 people and eight constituent neighborhoods, Ambler is the 214th largest community in Pennsylvania.
-Ambler has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 6,818 people and six constituent neighborhoods, Ambler is the 195th largest community in Pennsylvania.

 Also of interest is that Ambler has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Ambler in 2010 was $32,025, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $128,100 for a family of four.
+The per capita income in Ambler in 2018 was $36,242, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $144,968 for a family of four.
 However, Ambler contains both very wealthy and poor people as well.

 Ambler is a very ethnically-diverse borough.
 The people who call Ambler home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ambler residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ambler include Italian, German, English, and Polish.
+Ambler also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.03% of the borough’s residents.
+Important ancestries of people in Ambler include Italian, Irish, German, English, and South African.

 The most common language spoken in Ambler is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Korean.